Emmanuel-Bolanos/expressApp/readme.md

 Interpretation:

+- [X] GET all books
+  - [ ] GET by GUID
-- [ ] GET books: by GUID or by parameters (title, author, year or tag).
+  - [ ] GET by parameters (title, author, year or tag)
-  - [X] Extra: View all books
+- [X] POST books
-- [ ] POST books: body requires: title, author, year and tags.
-Return a GUID for new books.
-If the book already exists (same title, author, year), dont allow the duplicate.
+  - [ ] body requires: title, author, year and tags.
+If the book already exists (same title, author & year), dont allow the duplicate.
+  - [ ] Return a GUID for new books.
-- [ ] UPDATE books: update book information.
+- [ ] UPDATE specific book.
-- [ ] DELETE books: delete current books.
+- [ ] DELETE specific book.
+- [ ] Validations:
   - [ ] title and author must be strings.
   - [ ] year must be larger than 1454.
   - [ ] tags must be an array with strings.

 Additional requirements:

-1. Use port 5000 and domain /books
+- [X] Use port 5000 and domain /books
-2. Your API should be able to start with the command "npm run dev"
+- [X] Your API should be able to start with the command "npm run dev"
-3. Use MVC Model
+- [X] Use MVC Model
-4. Use a middleware for input data validations
+- [ ] Use a middleware for input data validations